Elections in Gilgit-Baltistan

-Elections in Gilgit-Baltistan, a Semi-Province of Pakistan are held according to Gilgit-Baltistan (Empowerment and Self Governance Order) 2009 Election Commission of Gilgit-Baltistan is responsible of conducting elections in Gilgit-Baltistan.
-Since this order came into power, three Provincial Elections have been conducted.
+Elections in Gilgit-Baltistan, an administrative territory of Pakistan, are held under Gilgit-Baltistan Order 2018.
+The Election Commission Gilgit-Baltistan is responsible of conducting elections in Gilgit-Baltistan.
+Since 2009, four provincial elections have been conducted.

-Gilgit Baltistan Assembly is the unicameral legislature of Gilgit-Baltistan.
-Gilgit Baltistan Assembly consists of 33 Members which include 24 General Seats, 6 Women Seats, and 3 Technocrat Seats.
+The Gilgit-Baltistan Assembly is the unicameral legislature of Gilgit-Baltistan.
+It consists of 33 members, elected on twenty-four general seats, six seats reserved for women, and three for technocrats.

-Gilgit Baltistan has no Representation in Parliament of Pakistan because of disputed status of Jammu and Kashmir.
-Currently there is a bill submitted in Senate of Pakistan to give Gilgit Baltistan a status of Interim Province and give Representation in Both chambers of Parliament of Pakistan.
+Gilgit-Baltistan does not have representation in the Parliament of Pakistan because of its link to Kashmir conflict, although bills have been submitted in the Senate of Pakistan to give it an interim provincial status.

 Assembly Elections

-Assembly Elections are conducted 5 years.
-Since 2009 three elections have been conducted.
+Assembly Elections are conducted in every five years.
+Since 2009, four elections have been conducted.
 Results of each elections with maps are shown below: